-Obligation to update ultimate beneficiary data
+Obligation to update ultimate beneficiary data in Ukraine

 On 28 April 2020, Law of Ukraine No. 361-IX On Prevention and Counteraction to the Legalization (Laundering) of Proceeds from Crime, Financing Terrorism and Financing the Proliferation of the Mass Destruction Weapons (hereinafter – the Law) came into force.
 Among other things, the Law has changed the procedure for disclosing ultimate beneficial owners of legal entities.

 Thus, legal entities, registered before the Law has entered into force, are obliged to file with the State Registrar information about their ultimate beneficial owner(s) and ownership structure within 3 months as of the date of a regulatory legal act (such an act is an Order issued by the State Financial Monitoring Service of Ukraine) approving the form and substance of ownership structure.

 At the same time, the Law stipulates a legal entity’s obligation to update the information about its ultimate beneficial owner and ownership structure and to file with the state registrar the documents evidencing any changes within 30 working days from their occurrence.

 If a legal entity finds an incompleteness or inaccuracy or errors in the information about its ultimate beneficial owner and ownership structure, as previously filed with the state registrar, it should re-file an adjusted information within 3 working days from the date of their detection.